bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 * git (to download this project)
 * gcc-arm-none-eabi (If no self built cross compiler)

-### Samba version on the Seagate Central
+### Warning : Samba version on the Seagate Central
-Although this is not strictly a pre-requisite of this kernel build procedure it is worth emphasizing here that the original samba file server software on the Seagate Central will not work once the new kernel built with this procedure is installed on the Seagate Central.
+The original samba file server software on the Seagate Central **will not work** once a new kernel is installed on the Seagate Central.
+You can, however, upgrade the samba file server software to a compatible version.

-See the Seagate-Central-Samba project at the following link for more details and instructions on how to upgrade the samba service on the Seagate Central to a compatible version.
+See the **Seagate-Central-Samba** project at the following link for more details and instructions on how to upgrade the samba service on the Seagate Central to a modern version that will work properly with the new kernel.

 https://github.com/bertofurth/Seagate-Central-Samba